HealthIT-Kabarak/Malaria-Commodities-Prediction/README.md

 ## 1.4 Challanges faced
     - There was a lot of consistency and redundancy and missing rows and this borrowed a lot of time in us data cleaning and feature engineering.
-    - The inconsistency in data made to difficult in us find an algorithm that could help in our model development
+    - The inconsistency in data made to difficult in us find an algorithm that could help in our model development.